Malaysia Pet Food Market Size and Share

 • July 2023: Hill's Pet Nutrition introduced its new MSC (Marine Stewardship Council) certified pollock and insect protein products for pets with sensitive stomachs and skin lines.
 They contain vitamins, omega-3 fatty acids, and antioxidants.

 • May 2023: Nestle Purina launched new cat treats under the Friskies "Friskies Playfuls - treats" brand.
-These treats are round in shape and are available in chicken and liver and salmon and shrimp flavors for adult cats.
+These treats are round in shape and are available in chicken, liver, salmon, and shrimp flavors for adult cats.

 2. REPORT OFFERS